athulnairrr/Low_Carb_Recipe_Streamlit/README.md

 Instructions to run: Download the code and in the same directory create a .env File

 <!-- add this line in the file -->
+from dotenv import load_dotenv

+# Load environment variables from the .env file
+load_dotenv()

 API_KEY = "Your-API-Key"